Project Goal

 Project History

 The project area includes a former industrial scale celery growing, processing and storage operation covering three farms totaling 1,364+ acres.
 At the time of the operation, the project represented one of the largest celery growing operations in North America.
 Although runoff from the operation was not subject to regulation, the farm discharges were tested on a voluntary basis in 2012.
 The discharges were found to be exceptionally high in phosphorus, total suspended solids and nitrogen.
 The high discharges are a result of the history of heavy fertilization required to produce high value celery crops.
 Since the discharge testing, the project owner has sold the processing and storage facilities to a third party.
-However, the owner continues to own and farm the fields with the exception of 120 acres under lease annually to the buyer of the processing facilities.
-The lease expires in 2030.
+However, the owner continues to own and farm the fields with the exception of 120 acres under lease through 2030 to the buyer of the processing facilities.

 Wetland Conversion Project